Rock of Cashel Abbey Sites – St Dominic’s and Hore Abbeys

 Nearby Attractions

-• Cormac’s Chapel – a 12th‑century Romanesque chapel within the Rock of Cashel complex, renowned for its intricate stone carvings.
+• Cormac’s Chapel – A 12th-century Romanesque chapel within the Rock complex, celebrated for its intricate stone carvings and preserved frescoes.

-• Athassel Priory – the largest monastic complex in Ireland, a 13 km drive south‑west of Cashel.
+• Athassel Priory – Ireland’s largest monastic complex, located roughly 13 km south-west along the River Suir.